skr006/Purchase-Accounting-Application/README.md

 ## Features

 - Full-stack implementation using MongoDB, Express, React, and Node.js (MERN)
-- Create, update, and delete notes with title and description
 - RESTful API with proper error handling and testing
 - Rate limiting integrated via Upstash Redis for enhanced security